Jianshu-Wang/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model consists of a convolution neural network with 3x3 filter sizes and depths between 16 and 64.
+The model includes RELU layers to introduce nonlinearity (code line 66,68,70), and the data is normalized in the model using a Keras lambda layer (code line 65).

+TO reduce model complexity and reduce learning time, I added two maxpool layers.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+In order to reduce overfitting, the model contains two dropout layers both with a value of 0.5(model.py lines 74, 76).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 19).

+The model was saved and tested in the autonemous driving mode in the simulator, and it works very well.

 #### 3. Model parameter tuning